yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 {{< /note >}}

-The configuration above ensures that at any moment there is a continuous change history maintained for the last 7 days.
-When you want to restore, YugabyteDB will pick the closest snapshot to the timestamp you provide, and then use flashback within that snapshot.
+The configuration above ensures that at any moment there is a continuous change history maintained for the last 3 days.
+When you trigger a restore, YugabyteDB will pick the closest snapshot to the timestamp you provide, and then use flashback within that snapshot.

 Let's say the snapshots are taken daily at 11:00PM, current time is 5:00PM on April 14th, and you want to restore to 3:00PM on April 12th.
 In this case, YugabyteDB will:
-1. Locate the snapshot taken on April 12th (the closest snapshot taken *after* the restore time).
+1. Locate the snapshot taken on April 12th (which is the closest snapshot taken *after* the restore time), and restore that snapshot.
-2. Restore to that snapshot.
-3. Flashback 8 hours to restore to the state at 3:00PM (as opposed to 11:00PM which is when the snapshot was taken).
+2. Flashback 8 hours to restore to the state at 3:00PM (as opposed to 11:00PM which is when the snapshot was taken).

 ![Point-In-Time Recovery](/images/manage/backup-restore/pitr.png)

 ## Enabling and Disabling PITR

 YugabyteDB exposes the PITR functionality through a set of [snapshot schedule](../../../admin/yb-admin/#backup-and-snapshot-commands) CLI commands.
-A schedule automatically manages periodic snapshots for a YSQL database or a YCQL keyspace, and enables PITR for the same database/keyspace.
+A schedule is an entity that automatically manages periodic snapshots for a YSQL database or a YCQL keyspace, and enables PITR for the same database/keyspace.

 {{< note >}}